w3f/polkadot-wiki/docs/glossary.md

 ## Protocol

 A system of rules that allows two or more entities of a communications system to transmit information.
-The protocol defines the rules, syntax, semantics, and synchronization of communication and possible recovery methods.
+The protocol defines the rules, syntax, semantics and synchronization of communication and possible recovery methods.

 ## Referendum